fkyprianou/deved-platform/content/blog/en/how-to-send-sms-messages-with-node-red.md

 ---
 ## Introduction

 [Node-RED](https://nodered.org/) is a low-code programming tool designed to quickly connect hardware devices, APIs, and online services with a browser-based editor.
-The editor makes it easy to wire together flows using the wide range of nodes in the palette and can be deployed with a single-click.
-In this article, we'll combine Node-RED with Vonage's Communications API to send and receive SMS worldwide, using a simple HTTP-based API.
+The editor makes it easy to wire together flows using the wide range of nodes in the palette and can be deployed with a single click.
+In this article, we'll combine Node-RED with Vonage's Communications API to send and receive SMS worldwide using a simple HTTP-based API.

 ## Prerequisites